Alex Cooper (podcaster)

-Alexandra Cooper (born August 21, 1994) is an American podcaster, who co-created and hosts Call Her Daddy, a weekly comedy and advice podcast on Spotify.
-In 2021, Time Magazine called her "arguably the most successful woman in podcasting" after she signed a three-year exclusive deal with Spotify worth $60million.
-Making $20million per year made her Spotify's highest earning female podcaster and the second-highest paid podcaster, behind only Joe Rogan.
-The show was also the second most popular podcast globally on Spotify for 2024 behind Rogan.
+Alexandra Cooper (born August 21, 1994) is an American podcaster who co-created and hosts Call Her Daddy, a weekly comedy and advice podcast.
+In 2021, Time called her "arguably the most successful woman in podcasting" after she signed a three-year exclusive deal with Spotify worth $60 million.
+Making $20 million per year made her Spotify's highest-earning female podcaster and the second-highest-paid podcaster, behind only Joe Rogan.
+The show was also the second-most-popular podcast globally on Spotify for 2024, behind Rogan.

 Rolling Stone labeled her "the new generation's Barbara Walters" for frequently enlisting high-profile Hollywood talent and influential individuals in American popular culture to be guests on her podcast.
 In 2023, Cooper was named to the TIME100 Next list.
-In 2025, Cooper was named to Time magazine's inaugural "TIME100 Creators" list – appearing in the "Titans" category – for her impact as the creator and host of the Call Her Daddy podcast.
+In 2025, Cooper was named to Time magazine's inaugural "TIME100 Creators" list—appearing in the "Titans" category—for her impact as the creator and host of the Call Her Daddy podcast.

-Cooper sang "Take Me Out to the Ballgame" at Wrigley Field on July 6, 2025, and became one of the few 7th inning stretch performers to be booed by the crowd due to a performance which many fans felt was disrespectful.

 Early life and education

 Cooper was raised in Newtown, Pennsylvania, and is the youngest of three siblings.
 Her father is a TV sports producer and her mother is a psychologist.

-She attended St. Andrew's Catholic School and The Pennington School in Mercer County, New Jersey, and enrolled at Boston University, where she studied film and television in 2013 while playing on the school's Division I soccer team.
+She attended St. Andrew's Catholic School and The Pennington School in Mercer County, New Jersey.
+She enrolled at Boston University in 2013, where she studied film and television and played on the school's Division I soccer team.

 Career

 Barstool Sports (2017–2021)

-After college, she moved to New York City and worked in advertising sales.
+After college, Cooper moved to New York City and worked in advertising sales.
 In 2018, Cooper and her roommate, Sofia Franklyn, created the Call Her Daddy podcast.
 One month after its first episode, it was acquired by Barstool Sports.
 The podcast rapidly increased in popularity, with downloads rising from 12,000 to 2 million in two months.